 What is Energy-Efficient Lighting?

-When it comes to reducing greenhouse gas emissions, increased performance standards have come into effect for lighting over the past few years, and incandescent bulbs have been switched to energy-efficient lightbulbs in an effort to save energy.
+When it comes to reducing greenhouse gas emissions, increased performance standards have come into effect for lighting over the past few years.
+Incandescent bulbs have been switched to energy-efficient lightbulbs in an effort to save energy.

 Common Misconceptions Regarding Energy-Efficient Lighting